Power Greens Salad Mix

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re making this Power Greens Salad Mix for the original South Beach Diet, choose salad dressings with not more than 2 or 3 grams of fat per serving.
+This salad mix to make for food prep is great for any low-carb or Keto diet plan.
+If you’re making Power Greens Salad Mix for the original South Beach Diet, choose salad dressings with not more than 2 or 3 grams of fat per serving.
 Many bottled dressings will fit this requirement, so read the labels until you find one you like if you don’t want to make your own dressing.
-With that caution, this low-carb salad mix is a great choice for any phase of South Beach and should also be great for low-carb or Keto diet plans.
-And for low-carb or Keto, choose any full fat dressing you’d like!

 Find More Recipes Like This One: